 - Women’s Amateur Winner & 5th place overall in Ironman Canada 2011

 - Top 50 Women’s finish at Ironman World Championship 2011 (with a top 3 women’s fastest run split) 2011

 - 12th place ITU Elite World Championship Long Course Triathlon 2012

 - 3rd place in Ironman Mt.
 Tremblant

 - 4th place in Ironman St. George

 - 12th place Goodlife Victoria Marathon 2014

-With a heavy training schedule, Gillian is a dedicated believer in chocolate milk for recovery.
-"When I train, I train a lot – 20-30 hour training weeks means I am constantly sourcing out chocolate milk.
+With a dedicated training schedule amongst mom-ing, working, and everyday living, Gillian is a strong advocate for chocolate milk as part of her recovery regime.
+"When I train to compete, I train a lot – 20 hour training weeks mean I am constantly sourcing out chocolate milk.
 It is a big part of my hydration – I might as well hydrate and fuel at the same time.
 When you do as many double and triple sessions as a triathlete, having something that aids recovery and gets you on to the next workout sooner is crucial.”